-It’ll be interesting to see where a tech behemoth like Microsoft will take this newfangled form of media.
+It’ll be interesting to see where a tech behemoth like Microsoft will take this new form of media.

-While OneDrive is installed by default on most Windows 10 machines, few users utilize its full potential.
+While OneDrive is installed by default on most Windows 10 machines, few utilize its full potential.
 That may change with Windows 10’s On-Demand Sync.
-While most online repositories only allow users to upload and download files using one’s account, One-Drive now allows users to save files locally, upload them to the cloud, and share view links by default.
+While most online repositories only allow you to upload and download files using your account, One-Drive now allows users to save files locally, upload them to the cloud, and share view links by default.

 That means you can upload, delete, edit, and download a variety of files and formats using OneDrive cloud storage.
-This saves precious local storage space and provides you peace of mind concerning the storage of your most important documents.
+This saves precious local storage space and provides you peace of mind about the status of your most important documents.

 To enable phone linking, type link phone into your Start Menu and click the Link your phone option.
 Then, enter your phone number in the following window.

-Linking your phone currently only allows users to share websites from their smartphone’s Edge browser to your PC via the browser’s share option.
-Additionally, in case you didn’t know, you can also choose to view phone notifications on your Windows 10 desktop using Cortana’s smartphone application!
+Linking your phone currently only allows you to share websites from your smartphone’s Edge browser to your PC via the browser’s share option.
+Additionally, in case you didn’t know, you can also choose to view phone notifications on your Windows 10 desktop using Cortana’s smartphone app!

 Though the phone notification feature was released before the Windows 10 Fall Creators Update, these two quiet features show Microsoft is devoted to closing the gap between mobile and desktop.

-That’s right, Windows 10 is now finally equipped with its own default emoji keyboard.
-You can access your emoji keyboard in Windows 10 using the keyboard command Windows key + Period (.) and Windows key + Semicolon (;).
+That’s right: Windows 10 is now finally equipped with its own default emoji keyboard.
+You can access your emoji keyboard in Windows 10 using the keyboard command Windows key + Period (.) or Windows key + Semicolon (;).

-While somewhat unexpected, kudos to Microsoft for giving users the emoji feature they’ve long desired.
+While somewhat unexpected, kudos to Microsoft for giving users the Windows emoji feature they’ve long desired.